-IMPORTANT: For voice queues, if a contact arrives at the last step in a queue with no time-out defined and no eligible users logged on, the contact will remain at the last step indefinitely.
+IMPORTANT: For voice and Web collaboration queues, if a contact arrives at the last step in a queue with no time-out defined and no eligible users logged on, the contact will remain at the last step indefinitely.
 For callback and e-mail queues, if you allow the contact to time out, the system will delete the contact when it exceeds the specified time for the last step.

-6. For a voice queue, if you selected Wait for specified step time in step 4 above, you must specify the time-out extension: - To select the default time-out extension, select Global time-out extension.
+6. For a voice queue, and you selected Wait for specified step time in step 4 above, you must specify the time-out extension: - To select the default time-out extension, select Global time-out extension.
 For more information, see [Section 11.5.1, "Configuring the default voice routing strategy, queue, and time-out extension", on page 261](#). - To specify a time-out extension, select Extension and then type the extension number.
-7. If you are finished working with this queue definition, click OK.